 XC Bike/Hike.
-Multi Use.
+XC Bike / Hike.
 1.7mi/2.8km.
+2 Way.
 Mix of single and doubletrack for a good warm up or link with other XC trails.

 Gopher – XC

 XC Bike/Hike.
-Multi Use.
 2.7mi/4.4km.
 Majority doubletrack trail that winds through the woods on old XC ski trails.

 Microclimate – XC

 XC Bike/Hike.
-Multi Use.
 0.4mi/0.6km.
 Shortcut trail on Gopher.
 Like a little microclimate.

 Arnica Ridge – XC

 XC Bike/Hike.
-Multi Use.
 0.6mi/1km.
 Connector trail with bridges and switchbacks to climb back to the Base Lodge.

 Bob Cedar – XC

 XC Bike/Hike.
 Multi Use.
 2mi/3.2km.
-Two miles of double track with beatiful views, creek crossings and cedar trees.
+Two miles of double track with beautiful views, creek crossings and cedar trees.